timoknapp/get_my_deck/README.md

 ## Parameters

+You can pass the following parameters to the script via the command line or environment variables.

+### Arguments

 | Parameter       | Description                                      | Required | Default |
 |-----------------|--------------------------------------------------|----------|---------|
 | `--email`       | Email address to send notifications from         | Yes      | N/A     |